Fantastic Voyage (Coolio song): Critical reception

 Larry Flick from Billboard magazine wrote, "Disco-era funk classic is the juice for a raucous, hand-clappin' rap throwdown.
 Coolio darts in and around the rugged baseline with aplomb, alternately using his voice as a percussive instrument and as a source of wordage.
 Hot party record seems assured of a bright sales and radio future."
 Dr. Bayyan from Cash Box commented, "Phat, thumpin' bass, funky groove and Coolio's voice tellin' the story of gangin', slingin' and killin'.
 This song makes successful use of the old Lakeside hit of the same name.
 Unlike many artists, Coolio hasn't jumped on the jazz tip.
 He's just as funky as can be, especially on the Timber Mix and the QDIII Mix."

 Simon Price from Melody Maker named it a song "you should already know" and "a 'One Nation Under a Groove' for the Nineties".
 Brad Beatnik from the Record Mirror Dance Update praised it as "a smart, funky and bold party jam from Coolio and his DJ Wino" and "a possible in-car summer anthem."
 Another RM editor, James Hamilton, described it as "Lakeside-ishly chorused chanting strong P'funky rap" in his weekly dance column.
 Charles Aaron from Spin ranked "Fantastic Voyage" number three in his list of the "Top 20 Singles of the Year", writing, "Sociohistorical groove and hair.
 This man obviously should have his own television show."

 Music video

 The music video for "Fantastic Voyage" was directed by American director and producer F. Gary Gray and filmed in Los Angeles.
 Daniel Pearl directed photography and Craig Fannig executive-produced the video.
 It premiered in May 1994 and won two awards at the 1994 Billboard Music Video Awards; for Clip of the Year and New Artist Clip of the Year, both in the category for Rap.
 The video was also nominated for Maximum Impact Clip of the Year.
+At the 1995 Soul Train Music Awards, "Fantastic Voyage" also received an nomination in the category for R&B/soul music video.